Anomaly: Warzone Earth

-Anomaly: Warzone Earth is a real-time strategy tower defense video game by 11 bit studios.
-The game was initially announced in late 2010, and released on April 8, 2011 for Windows and Mac OS X.
+Anomaly: Warzone Earth is a real-time strategy tower defense video game by 11-bit studios.
+The game was announced in late 2010 and released on April 8, 2011, for Windows and Mac OS X.

 Plot

-The game is set in the near future, where sections of an alien spacecraft have crash-landed in several major cities around the world including Baghdad and Tokyo.
+The game is set in the near future, where sections of an alien spacecraft have crash-landed in several major cities around the world, including Baghdad and Tokyo.

 The player assumes the role of the commander of an armor battalion (referred to as "14th Platoon" in the story) sent to investigate anomalies that have occurred in the vicinity of the wreckage and gather information on what is happening in the affected areas, as the anomalies are interfering with radar and satellite imagery - and to neutralize any threats that may exist within the anomalies' field of influence.